Akebia Therapeutics Inc. (AKBA)'s Financial Results Comparing With Genocea Biosciences Inc. (NASDAQ:GNCA) | New Business Observer

 |3.00

-The upside potential is 264.46% for Akebia Therapeutics Inc. with average target price of $16.
-Competitively Genocea Biosciences Inc. has an average target price of $3.88, with potential upside of 27.63%.
-Based on the data shown earlier, Akebia Therapeutics Inc. is looking more favorable than Genocea Biosciences Inc., analysts opinion.
+$16 is Akebia Therapeutics Inc.’s consensus target price while its potential upside is 261.17%.
+On the other hand, Genocea Biosciences Inc.’s potential upside is 27.21% and its consensus target price is $3.88.
+Based on the analysts opinion we can conclude, Akebia Therapeutics Inc. is looking more favorable than Genocea Biosciences Inc.

 Performance